adfinis/muuvctl/README.md

 # muuvctl

-Control muuv tables with an command line tool
+Control muuv tables with a command line tool

 ## Wiring